 How to apply for the scheme

 - Application Packs are ONLY available directly from the colleges.
-These should be available for next year's schemes from the end of July 2012 at the latest.
+These should be available for next year's schemes from mid July and by the end of July at the latest.
+Contact AA2A if you have difficulties getting hold of a pack after that.

-- Artists must not have been engaged in any full, or part time study (including M.A. or PhD), which allowed access to workshops to work on their own practice for more than 4 hours a week, at an art college or similar institution in the last year
+- Artists must not have been engaged in any full, or part time study (unless it's an M.A. or PhD - see below), which allowed access to workshops to work on their own practice for more than 4 hours a week, at an art college or similar institution in the last year.

 - Artists must have their own place of work and be able to work with minimal technical support (unless specific training is offered by the college).
 It may not be possible for Colleges to offer an ongoing work space or storage facilities.

-- Artists who were on AA2A schemes run from 2009 to 2010 or before, can now reapply i.e. artists may only apply every three years
+- Artists who were on AA2A schemes run from 2013 to 2014 or before, can reapply i.e. artists may now apply every two years.

 - Contact the college to get an information pack and application form.
-These may not be available before the end of July.
+These should be available by mid July.
 Meanwhile, if you want to start planning your application, scroll down this page to find out what's needed.

 - The project aims to ensure that all artists are encouraged to take part in the schemes regardless of age, gender, race, nationality or ethnic origin, religion, disability, marital status, sexual orientation, class or educational background.

 - The selection of artists will be on the basis of their commitment, need, ability to make best use of the opportunity.
-Also the suitability of their proposal and their professionalism as an artist
+Also the suitability of their proposal, their proposals to interact with students and their professionalism as an artist.

 - Artists applying for the scheme will be expected to show evidence of at least *one years professional practice (not necessarily as a self employed person). *(see note 1 below)